-The South Country Education Foundation is offering student grants for summer study programs.
-This is available for high school and middle school students interested in science or environmental studies.
+The South Country Education Foundation is offering student grants for study programs.
+They will be offered in all areas of study, including technical training, and will be evaluated by the SCEF board.
 Local programs may be found at Stony Brook University, Brookhaven Lab and other colleges nearby.
 Studies out of the area can also be considered.

 Transportation and any other costs are the responsibility of the student.

 June 1, 2024: Final Date to Submit Grant Applications.
 Applications will be reviewed on a rolling basis until June 1st.